delgadovidalbernat/gitlab-devsecops-pipeline/README.md

   License: [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)
   Included as a binary in the Docker image.

+  The rules are not included in this repository or its Docker image.
+By using Semgrep rules, users agree to the terms at https://semgrep.dev/legal/rules-license.
+This project does not redistribute or bundle these rules.

 - **Gitleaks**: [https://github.com/gitleaks/gitleaks](https://github.com/gitleaks/gitleaks)
   License: MIT
   Included as a binary in the Docker image.